Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Introduction

-However, in the presence of interactions, the ground state of the system develops a complex entanglement structure in which particles are correlated with each other.
-This makes it tremendously more challenging to compute the momentum distribution---in fact, not only for the true ground state, but already for non-trivial trial states which are constructed to be energetically very close to the ground state.
-In particular, since the kinetic energy does not have a spectral gap uniform in the system size, already very weak interactions $ V \not= 0$ may change the step profile \eqref{eq: ffg momentum distrubution} drastically, and even destroy its jump discontinuity (see \cite{Mig57} for a detailed discussion of the problem).
-In fact it is an open problem to prove that in the system's ground state the number of excitations with respect to \eqref{eq: ffg momentum distrubution} is pointwise much smaller than one, even though this was conjectured already by Landau in 1956 \cite{Lan56}.
-For a fermionic gas in the high-density limit, where $ \rho \to \infty $ for a fixed $ L $ (mean-field scaling limit), the excitation density for two constructions of a trial state approximating the ground state energetically was recently computed in \cite{BL23} and \cite{BLN25}, relying on the bosonization methods of \cite{BNPSS20,BNPSS21,BNPSS21dyn,BPSS22} and \cite{CHN21,CHN22,CHN23, CHN24, Chr23PhD}, respectively.
-While any statement about the momentum distribution of the true ground state still remains elusive, we believe that a further explicit example of a low-energy trial state in a different physical regime supports Landau's conjecture that the presence of a Fermi surface (up to much smaller corrections due to Kohn--Luttinger superconductivity) is universal in two and more spatial dimensions.
+However, in the presence of interactions, the ground state (and any state energetically close to the ground state) has a complex entanglement structure where particles are correlated with each other.
+This makes it tremendously more challenging to compute expectation values---in fact, not only for the ground state, but already for trial states which are constructed to be energetically very close to the ground state.
+In particular, since the kinetic energy does not have a spectral gap uniform in the system size, already very weak interactions $ V \not= 0$ may change the expectation value \eqref{eq: ffg momentum distrubution} drastically, and even destroy the jump discontinuity typical for Fermi liquids (see \cite{Mig57} for a detailed discussion of the problem).
+For a fermionic gas in a high-density limit, where the interaction is weak and $ \rho \to \infty $ for fixed $ L $ (mean-field scaling limit), the distribution of momenta has been recently computed for two constructions of a trial state approximating the ground state energetically \cite{BL23} and \cite{BLN25}, relying on the bosonization methods of \cite{BNPSS20,BNPSS21,BNPSS21dyn,BPSS22,Ben26} and \cite{CHN21,CHN22,CHN23, CHN24, Chr23PhD}, respectively.
+The fact that two different constructions of approximate ground states yield essentially the same predictions for the behavior of the momentum distribution supports Landau's proposal \cite{Lan56} that Fermi liquid behavior is universal, at least up to exponentially small corrections resulting from Cooper pairing.
+The analysis in a completely different parameter regime (dilute instead of high density) would further substantiate this conjecture.
+This is a further reason motivating us to analyze the expectation values of mesoscopic one-body observables in a the trial state $\Psi \in \mathfrak{h}(N_\uparrow, N_\downarrow)$ employed in~\cite{GHNS24} to establish the optimal upper bound on the expansion~\eqref{eq: HY formula}.
+A complete understanding of observables in the true ground state would require a significantly deeper analysis of the system due to the vanishing spectral gap, but we are convinced that our method of extracting the leading order through a conjugation with unitary transformations simplifies this problem, reducing it to showing that the number of further excitations created by the conjugated Hamiltonian is close to zero.
+We aim to return to this problem in the future.